kindly-ai/sdk-chat-android/README.md

 After installing the SDK, you can now use it in your Android application.

-To launch the chat, call `sdk.launchChat(context = context)` in your activity or fragment:
+To launch the chat, call `KindlySDK.launchChat(context = context)` in your activity or fragment:

 ```kotlin
 class MainActivity : ComponentActivity() {